MuhammadTayyab20/Urban-Sole-Online-Store-/README.md

 A front-end web project for **Urban Sole**, an online shoe store.
 The site lets users browse a catalog of shoes, add items to a cart with live quantity and subtotal updates, and learn about the brand.

-> ⚠️ **Work in progress** — this project is being built and uploaded in stages.
-Expect new features, fixes, and pages to land over the coming days.

 ---

 ## 🛍️ Features